up-to-us/uptous/_issues/racial_justice.md

 ---
 layout: issue
-title:  "Houselessness is a racial justice issue"
+title:  "a racial justice issue"
 img: /assets/images/img1.jpg
 ---
 Insufficient income and lack of affordable housing are the primary causes of houselessness.